 How to Apply Butterfly Stitches

 Step 1.
 Wash your hands and clean the wound with cool water.
 Make sure to remove any dirt or debris from the wound.
 Then clean the skin around the wound with soap and water.
+Let the area dry for few minutes.

 Step 2.
 Apply the butterfly stitches by holding the two sides of the wound together.
 Don’t apply the butterfly stitch lengthwise, and make sure the middle of the bandage goes across the wound.
 Place the butterfly stitches about 1/8 of an inch apart, and use as many as needed.